FAQs for PMA’s Mastermind ProgramsNovember 2020

 What criteria will be used to put together each cohort?

-Application to PMA's Mastermind Programs is open to individuals working in nonprofits (< 5 years for the Emerging Leaders Mastermind Program and > 5 years in a senior leadership role for the Senior Professional Mastermind Program) and also those working for for-profit organizations who are looking to make a career change to the nonprofit sector.
+Application to PMA's Mastermind Programs is open to individuals working in nonprofits (< 5 years for the Emerging Leaders Mastermind Program and > 5 years in a senior leadership role for the Senior Leaders Mastermind Program).
 Due to the fact that sessions take place virtually, we do not have geographic restrictions for applicants.

 PMA is committed to having a diverse and dynamic membership for our Mastermind Programs.
 We seek to have representation from a cross section of the nonprofit community including different sectors, ethnic/minority groups, and genders.